zenwalk/feralfilehosting/Feral Wiki/Software/Generic software install guide/readme.md

 ### What this guide is:

 This guide outlines the installation of generic Linux software.
 Following this guide is a good place to get started installing most, but not all Linux packages.
-Please keep in mind that Feralhosting.com is does not officially support any software installed via this method -- but you might get lucky on the IRC channel -- many of the other customers volunteer to help out with unofficial support there.
+Please keep in mind that Feralhosting.com does not officially support any software installed via this method.
+You might get lucky on the IRC channel -- many of the other customers volunteer to help out with unofficial support there.

 You may wish to use this guide instead of one you found via Google -- any guide that has any of the following commands **will not work as written** on Feralhosting.com slots.